 }

 switchAwards first makes lists of the awarded and unawarded appearances.
 Then, if exactly one appearance is awarded, it chooses one unawarded element and returns ProposalScheme(awarded(0).award, other.award).
 This scheme first proposes the award attribute of the only awarded appearance and then proposes the award attribute of the chosen unawarded appearance.
-In general, ProposalScheme with a sequence of elements as arguments proposes each of them in turn.
+Since award is now defined as a SwitchingFlip, each award will switch value so there will still be only one award awarded.
+In general, a ProposalScheme with a sequence of elements as arguments proposes each of them in turn.
 Moving on, if zero appearances are currently awarded, it proposes a single randomly chosen appearance’s award to bring the number of awarded appearances to one.
 If more than one appearance is currently awarded, it proposes one of the awarded appearance’s awards to reduce the number of awarded appearances.

 In this example, we will also sometimes want to propose the fame of actors or the quality of movies.
 To achieve this, we use a DisjointScheme, which returns various proposal schemes with different probabilities.
 This is implemented in the following chooseScheme function: